BitcoinDesign/Guide/guide/flexible-wallet.md

       alt:
       caption:
 images_default-keys:
-    - file: send/home
+    - file:
       alt:
       caption: Basic home screen to access, send, and receive functionality.
 images_recovery-keys:
-    - file: send/amount-high
+    - file: 0-initial
       alt:
-      caption: The user has entered an amount beyond the auto-signing limits, and a note appears about manual approval.
+      caption: The user has not yet added a recovery key set.
+    - file: 2-add-overview
+      alt:
+      caption: The add recovery key set sheet sets smart defaults based on the default key set.
+If needed, the user can override the configuration.
+    - file: 3-recovery-keyset
+      alt:
+      caption: The recovery key set has been added and can still be edited.
 images_backup:
-    - file: recovery/settings
+    - file:
       alt:
       caption: A simplified settings screen to access key recovery.
 images_cosigner:
-    - file: recovery/options-cloud
+    - file:
       alt:
       caption: The user has lost access to their cloud storage.
 images_recovery: